go-aah/docs/log-config.md

 ---
 # aah Log Configuration

-The configuration syntax is used by aah framework is very similar to HOCON syntax.
+The configuration syntax is used by aah is very similar to HOCON syntax.
 To learn more about **[configuration syntax](configuration.html)**.

 This document describes aah log configurations.
 Typically log configuration done at every environment profile level and you override it via external config file.